Interest Rates Support Buy-To-Let

 24 Jan 2019

-Year- by-year change in regulations will make buy-to-let less profitable, where the interest deducted from rental income will reduce by 25 per cent and the share of interest payments suitable for tax credits will grow 25 per cent.
-With the introduction of new taxes, landlords will have to pay the income tax, stamp duty, corporation tax, inheritance tax and ATED.
+Recent changes in regulations will make buy-to-let less profitable.
+However, the interest deducted from rental income will reduce by 25 per cent, and the share of interest payments suitable for tax credits will grow by 25 per cent.
+In addition, with new taxes, landlords will have to pay the income tax, stamp duty, corporation tax, inheritance tax and ATED.

-There is difference in standard and buy-to-let (mortgage), where the interest rate of buy-to-let is more than standard ones.
-Such investments carry higher associated charges, taxes and fees.
+There is a difference between standard and buy-to-let (mortgage), where the interest rate of buy-to-let is often more than standard ones.
+Such investments have higher associated charges, taxes, and fees.

-Most lenders sanction loans if they believe the earnings will be over £25,000 in a year.
+Most lenders approve loans; if the earnings are over £25,000 in a year.
 The amount of interest determines the overall profit generated from such investments.

-Rightmove claimed the number of users increased in the last months of 2018 as compared to same period in 2018.
-January first few weeks have been busy business weeks for the estate agents around the North, Wales and Midlands, that are getting maximum number of registrations from the buyers and sellers.
+Rightmove claimed the number of users increased in the last months of 2018 compared to the same period in 2018, and January's first few weeks had been busy business weeks for the estate agents around the North, Wales, and Midlands, that are getting a maximum number of registrations from the buyers and sellers.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).

 Categorised in: All News